elastic/integrations/packages/trend_micro_vision_one/docs/README.md

     - **Expiration time**: The time the API key remains valid.
 By default, authentication tokens expire one year after creation.
 However, a master administrator can delete and re-generate tokens at any time.
     - **Status**: Whether the API key is enabled.
     - **Details**: Extra information about the API key.

     Click **Add**.
 4. Copy the Authentication token.

-Refer to [Obtain authentication tokens](https://automation.trendmicro.com/xdr/Guides/First-steps-toward-using-the-APIs#Obtain-authentication-tokens) for details on setting up API Token.
+Refer to [Obtain authentication tokens](https://automation.trendmicro.com/xdr/Guides/First-steps-toward-using-the-APIs#Obtain-authentication-tokens) for more details on setting up API Token.

 ## Logs Reference